June 16, 2010

 “It’s exciting to bring the Elite Series to new communities and expose the most prestigious level of tournament bass fishing to new fans and BASS members,” said Tom Ricks, vice president, and general manager, BASS.
 “We appreciate the support of the outstanding communities that are involved with BASS events.”

 In February, BASS announced the dates for the 2011 Bassmaster Classic: Feb.
 18-20, out of New Orleans.
 The Super Bowl of bass fishing will kick off the BASS season and usher in ESPN2’s coverage of BASS in 2011.
 As with past years, each Elite Series event will receive one hour of television coverage on ESPN2’s The Bassmasters.

-Additionally, Bassmaster.com will continue to define tournament coverage with their devotion to new technologies such as BassCam, BassCast and BassTrakk, as well as expansive traditional coverage with photo galleries and analysis.
-ESPN3.com will serve as the home for live, streaming coverage of Bassmaster Elite Series weigh-ins.
+Additionally, Bassmaster.com will continue to define tournament coverage with their devotion to new technologies such as BassCam, BassCast, and BassTrakk, as well as expansive traditional coverage with photo galleries and analysis.
+ESPN3.com will serve as the home for living, streaming coverage of Bassmaster Elite Series weigh-ins.

 The 2011 season gets rolling on two Sunshine State fisheries, with the Elite season opener set for the Harris Chain of Lakes.
 The Sunshine Showdown will be held March 10-13 in Tavares, Fla., and will mark the Elite Series’ second visit to the Harris Chain.

 The waterway, which has featured some compelling storylines during Elite competition, includes six lakes and three tributaries and has rich shoreline vegetation.
 In March 2008, the last event held there, Mike McClelland toted 59 pounds, 2 ounces, to the scales to best Brian Snowden in a come-from-behind thriller.